Normative framework for deriving neural networks with multi-compartmental neurons and non-Hebbian plasticity: CCA and symmetric generalized eigenvalue problems

+We consider the class of symmetric generalized eigenvalue problems of the form in equation \eqref{eq:gen_ev}, where the pair $(\bxi_t,\B_t)\in\R^n\times\mathbb{S}_+^n$ is a function of the NN inputs; see Table \ref{tab:gevs} in section \ref{sec:nns} for specific examples.
+Given such a symmetric generalized eigenvalue problem and $1\le k<n$, we refer to the projection of the vector $\bxi_t$ onto the $k$-dimensional subspace spanned by the top $k$ eigenvectors as the \textit{generalized principal subspace projection (GPSP)} of $(\bxi_t,\B_t)$.
 Our goal is to derive an online multi-channel GPSP algorithm that maps onto a NN with \textit{local} learning rules, i.e., the synaptic updates only depend on variables that are represented in the pre- and postsynaptic neurons as well as globally broadcast variables.
-There are existing online GPSP algorithms \citep{arora2017stochastic,bhatia2018gen}; however, these algorithms cannot be mapped onto NNs with local learning rules and/or only find the top 1-dimensional projection.
-A useful observation is that GPSP is equal to the principal subspace projection (PSP) of the normalized data $\sqrt{\B^\dag}\bxi_t$, where $\B^\dag$ is the Moore-Penrose inverse of $\B$ --- to see this, substitute in for $\bxi_t$ and $\V$ with $\sqrt{\B^\dag}\bxi_t$ and $\sqrt{\B}\V$, respectively.
-We exploit this fact, along with the ``similarity matching'' approach pioneered by \citet{pehlevan2019neuroscience} when $\B$ is the identity matrix, to derive an online GPSP algorithm.
+There are existing online CCA and GPSP algorithms \citep{arora2017stochastic,bhatia2018gen,pehlevan2020neurons,meng2021online,gemp2023generalized}; however, these algorithms cannot be mapped onto NNs with local learning rules and/or only find the top 1-dimensional projection.